A commercial hire purchase (CHP) is a commercial finance product that enables a business to buy a car.

 John is looking to purchase a new vehicle for his delivery service business.
 His cash flow won't allow for him to buy a new vehicle, so he wants to know how much his repayments will be with a commercial hire purchase.
 Using the CHP calculator, he enters the following amounts:

 - Interest rate: 8% p.a.

-After inputting those amounts he can see that his monthly repayments will be $274.53.
+He can see that his monthly repayments will be $274.53.
 Wanting to save some money, he sees what would happen if he made weekly repayments.
-Using the calculator he can see that his weekly repayments would be $63.35, which would be approximately $20 less a month than if he made monthly repayments.
+Using the calculator, he can see that his weekly repayments would be $63.35, which would be approximately $20 less a month than if he made monthly repayments.